 Here are a few thoughts:

 Is water good for you? – Most experts generally recommend that you drink about 2 litres of water a day.
-While this may need to increase depending on factors like the kinds of activity you are doing, where you live in the world, the season, and individual requirements, this is the considered minimum that we should be drinking to maintain a healthy body for the day ahead.
+While this may need to increase depending on factors like your level of activity, where you live, the season, and individual requirements, this is the considered minimum that we should be drinking to maintain a healthy body for the day ahead.

 Why you should have regular meals